 The Donald Trump slaps 25% tariff on India announcement poses challenges but also opportunities for India’s trade and economy.
 While sectors like textiles and IT may face short-term disruptions, India’s low U.S. export reliance and strong domestic demand provide resilience.
 By diversifying markets, enhancing PLI schemes, and pursuing a trade deal, India can mitigate risks and even attract investment.
 With negotiations ongoing, staying informed is crucial.
 Monitor updates from the U.S. Trade Representative and prepare for a dynamic trade landscape.

-Call to Action: How do you think India should respond to the 25% tariff?
+How do you think India should respond to the 25% tariff?
 Share your thoughts in the comments or subscribe to our newsletter for the latest trade insights!

 Disclaimer: This article is for informational purposes only and not financial advice.
 Consult a qualified advisor for investment decisions.